 Describe the action that you took.

-"I took a leadership role in meeting with the purchasing,
+"I took a leadership role in meeting with the purchasing, production and

 marketing managers - both individually and collectively -- to determine whether we needed to revise our product formulas, develop new brands and open up new channels of distribution."